QYLexpired/QYL-theme/README.md

 <details style="padding-left: 1em">
 <summary style="opacity: 0.7; font-weight: bold; font-size: 14px">Performance Notes</summary>
 <p style="opacity: 0.7; font-size: 13px; padding-left: 1em">When a feature is not enabled, the corresponding code will not load, so there is <span style="font-weight: bold; color: var(--b3-theme-primary)">no impact on performance</span></p>
-<p style="opacity: 0.7; font-size: 13px; padding-left: 1em">If you experience lag, it is recommended to disable features in the following order based on their performance impact: Theme Color Changes Over Time, Nine Grid Layout, Fixed Toolbar, Show Inline Memo, Image Mask, Focus Editing Mode, QYL Custom Attribute Styles, Theme Animation, Frosted Glass Effect, Top Bar Fusion.</p>
+<p style="opacity: 0.7; font-size: 13px; padding-left: 1em">If you experience lag, it is recommended to disable features in the following order based on their performance impact: Theme Color Changes Over Time, Immersive Top Bar, Nine Grid Layout, Fixed Toolbar, Show Inline Memo, Image Mask, Focus Editing Mode, QYL Custom Attribute Styles, Theme Animation, Frosted Glass Effect, Top Bar Fusion.</p>
 <p style="opacity: 0.7; font-size: 13px; padding-left: 1em">If your device has poor performance or the document is complex, it is recommended not to enable too many features, especially avoid enabling Nine Grid Layout and Fixed Toolbar simultaneously.</p>
 <p style="opacity: 0.7; font-size: 13px; padding-left: 1em">In extreme cases, if the system freezes due to enabling too many features, you can force close by deleting the workspace <span data-type="code">\conf\QYL-Config.json</span> file.</p>
 </details>